kevinpang/rack-mini_profiler/README.markdown

 ## Description

-Rack::MiniProfiler is a piece of Rack middleware that injects profiling data into HTML responses.
-It is based on the mvc-mini-profiler project created by the StackOverflow team.
+Rack middleware that injects profiling data into HTML responses.
+This project was inspired by StackOverflow's [mvc-mini-profiler](http://code.google.com/p/mvc-mini-profiler/).

 ## Features